-Preparation for Tuesday, July 19: Review John Dewey's, "My Pedagogic Creed"; "The School and Society"; "The Child and the Curriculum."
+Preparation for Wednesday, July 19: Review John Dewey's, "My Pedagogic Creed"; "The School and Society"; "The Child and the Curriculum."
 Selection from Book of Readings: "Education and Experience."

-Tuesday, July 19 John Dewey, Democratic Education

-9:30-10:30 "School and Society" and "The Child and the Curriculum"

-How are "discipline" and "interest" opposed, according to Dewey?
+Wednesday, July 19 9:00-9:30 John Dewey, Democratic Education Summary, questions, comments.
+9:30-10:30 Topics: "School and Society" and "The Child and the Curriculum" How are "discipline" and "interest" opposed, according to Dewey?
 Why does Dewey say, "Guidance is not external imposition"?

-11:00-12:30 Discussion, "My Pedagogic Creed"

-Why does Dewey argue, "The child's own instincts and powers furnish the materials and give the starting point for all education"?

-What does he mean by saying, "the individual is a social individual and school is a social institution"?
+10:30-11:00 Break 11:00-12:30 Discussion, "My Pedagogic Creed" give the starting point for all What does he mean by saying institution"? e child's own instincts and powers furnish the materials and education"? g, "the individual is a social individual and school is a social